-The Trades menu is only applicable to market-system (.msa) documents and is not present when a portfolio (.msaport) document is active.
 The Trades menu offers the following commands, which facilitate entering and editing the trade data needed by MSA:

 Data Source Opens the Data Source window for specifying the text file of trades (trades file) on which the market system's equity curve is based.
 Edit/Add Opens the Edit/Add Trades window for entering and editing trade data.
-Import Offers commands for importing trade data from - text files.
+Import Reads trade data from the selected text file.
 Export Exports the trade data to a text file.
 Create Trades From Statistics Synthetically generates a series of trade profit/losses from statistics.

 Specify Trade Risks Presents options for defining the risks for a series of trades.

-Clear All Deletes the trade data from the open file.
-Reload From File Reads the trades from the trades file and recalculates the equity curve.
+Clear All Deletes all trade data from the open file.

+Reload From File Reads the trades from the trades file and

+recalculates the equity curve.